zachary-murray/material/src/components/button/buttonCssDoc.md

-#md-button
+#<md-button>

+Below is a snapshot of the Angular Material Button demos with the default themes and standard options:

 ![buttonsdemo](https://cloud.githubusercontent.com/assets/210413/7947020/fafde934-093f-11e5-9584-27eb2deedd0f.png)

 The base class for all buttons is .md-button.
-This class is applied automatically to the md-button directive.
+This class is applied automatically to the `<md-button .../>` directive.
 The public base CSS of this component uses the `.md-button` class:

 ```css
 .md-button {